 What is Carrying Cost?

-Simply put, carrying cost is the cost a business incurs for “carrying” or storing inventory.
+A carrying cost is a cost a business incurs for “carrying” or storing inventory.
 Any business is required to maintain a minimum quantity of goods on standby.
 Being a manufacturer is not as simple as producing goods for straightaway sales.
-A business must, therefore, always have a significant stock of its produce.
+Therefore, a business must always have a significant stock of its produce.
 Consequently, this stock comes in handy in the face of contingencies.
 For instance,

 - damage to an existing order,